-Peripheral Artery Disease
+What is Peripheral Artery Disease (PAD)?

-- Leg weakness and/or numbness
+- Leg weakness or numbness

-- Discoloration of skin in the foot
+- Discoloration of the skin in the foot

 - Slower growth of hair or nails on feet and legs